An Overview of Charcoal Rot of Soybean

 Figure 3.
 Close-up of charcoal rot fungus microsclerotia.

-Although infection by the charcoal rot fungus can occur early in the season with colonization progressing throughout the season, symptoms may not develop unless the infected plants are stressed.
+Although infection by the charcoal rot fungus can occur early in the season, with colonization progressing throughout the season, symptoms may not develop unless the infected plants are stressed.
 These conditions typically involve extreme heat and drought, and the timing and duration of these conditions will influence the type and severity of symptoms that develop.
-Charcoal rot symptoms are most prevalent during hot, dry weather, especially when it occurs during the soybean reproductive growth stages.
-However, disease and subsequent yield loss have been observed in irrigated systems and in crops with no visible symptoms.

 Symptoms/Signs of Charcoal Rot

-In soybean, the charcoal rot fungus can infect seeds, seedlings, or mature plants.
+In soybean, the charcoal rot fungus can infect seed, seedlings, or mature plants.
 If infected at the seed or seedling stages, plants may not emerge or seedlings may become discolored and die.
-Plants that have been infected early in the season may not display symptoms until midseason or later.
+Plants infected early in the season may not show symptoms until midseason or later.
 In more mature plants, the fungus can cause reduced vigor, yellowing, and wilting.
-Patches of these symptoms in a field are usually the first indica- tion of a problem.
-Premature dying with leaves still attached to the plant is the most common symptom.
-Within a field, symptoms develop first in the driest parts of the field.
-Common areas affected include hillsides, sandy areas, terrace tops, compacted headlands, or along the edges of fields where trees may compete for moisture.
+Patches of these symptoms in a field are usually the first indication of a problem.

 Plants affected by charcoal rot may initially have a gray discoloration on the lower woody portion of the stem (Figure 6).
-Microsclerotia also will be visible on the lower portion of the plant, often just under the outermost layer of stem tissue (Figure 7).
+Microsclerotia will be visible on the lower portion of the plant, often just under the outermost layer of stem tissue (Figure 7).
 Microsclerotia are less than 1/25 of an inch (1 mm) in size.
 To the naked eye, it will look as if the root or stem has been “peppered” with black spots.
 Upon closer inspection with a hand lens, individual microsclerotia can be seen within the plant tissue.
-In some instances, a fine line of stem decay and discoloration can be observed in root cross-sections of soybean plants (Figure 8).
+In some instances, a fine line of stem decay and discoloration can be observed in cross-sections of soybean plants (Figure 8).

 Figure 6.
 Gray discoloration of the lower portion of a soybean stem caused by charcoal rot.